 - Pancake syrup

-- is usually made from high fructose corn syrup with artificial maple flavoring.
+- is usually made from corn syrup with artificial maple flavoring.
 Once you've tasted the real deal, there's no going back.

 - Sweet sorghum syrup

 - is a thick, sweet, dark syrup that looks and tastes a lot like molasses, and it is even sometimes erroneously called sorghum molasses.
 It is made from a heat and drought tolerant grass named sorghum grown in warm climates.
 You can use it in place of molasses in most recipes and visa versa.

 - Agave nectar is a sweet pale amber syrup collected from agave plant, a spiky succulent found in warm climates like Mexico.
 It is not as thick as honey, but it is a little sweeter.
 It is usually more than 50% fructose, more than high fructose corn syrup.
 The leaves are cut from the core of the plant, the nectar is squeezed out, heated, filtered, and bottled.